wp-plugins/ewww-image-optimizer/readme.txt

 = Translations =

-Translators:
+Huge thanks to all our translators:
-Romanian translation by MediasInfo.ro.
+Romanian translation by MediasInfo.ro
-Spanish translation by Andrew Kurtis of WebHostingHub, looking for new maintainer.
-Dutch translation by Ludo Rubben.
+Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera Dutch translation by Ludo Rubben
 Polish translation by Grzegorz Janoszka
+Russian translation by Elvis of turkenichev.ru Portuguese translation by Pedro Marcelo de Sá Alves

-If you would like to translate this plugin, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/
+If you would like to help translate this plugin (new or existing translations), register for an account at our online translation hub: http://translate.ewww.io/

 == Installation ==